Personal Disaster Recovery

 Know that disaster recovery officials may only allow persons to access their homes for a very limited time, if at all, so pre-planning a strategy of action for recovery of personal collections is important.

-Please note that not all that is
+Please note that not everything that is

 water-damaged is unrecoverable.